ruuda/tako/README.md

 Tako: take container image.

+Container runtimes are overrated.
+[Systemd can take care of the sandboxing part.][containers-systemd].
+Tako takes care of versioned image acquisition and automatic updates.

 ## Goals

 Goals:

  * Securely downloading signed images.
  * Implement a versioning policy, to be able to download the latest compatible version of an image.
-Automatic security updates, without installing new versions with breaking changes.
+Automatic security updates, but not new versions with breaking changes without manual intervention.

 Non-goals: